Mironova Labs · Protocol

 Expected Outcome

-Higher degrees of substitution vs EDC/NHS at matched feed ratios.
-Effective across small amines, multifunctional moieties, proteins, and drug conjugates.
+Published comparisons report higher degrees of substitution vs EDC/NHS at matched feed ratios.
+Applicable across small amines, multifunctional moieties, proteins, and therapeutic conjugates.
 No pH shifts required during the reaction.

 Analytical Monitoring